Scale-Free Percolation in Continuum Space: The model

-By replacing $\lambda$ by $\theta^2 \lambda$ we can extend the results to Pareto distributions with arbitrary scale parameter $\theta>0$, but we use $\theta=1$ as normalization of our model.
-Note that $(X,F, \lambda, \alpha)$ is the continuous space analog of the lattice model in $\Z^d$ presented by \cite{Remco}.
-In \cite{Remco}, there is a more general version for the choice of the weight distribution $F$, but since at the end only the choice of $\tau >0$ of regular variation at infinity is relevant, the Pareto distribution provides the full flavor of the results.
+with constants $\lambda>0$ and $\alpha>0$, and $|\cdot|$ denoting the Euclidean norm on $\R^d$. \end{enumerate} By replacing $\lambda$ by $\theta^2 \lambda$ we can extend the results to Pareto distributions with arbitrary scale parameter $\theta>0$, but we use $\theta=1$ as normalization of the model.
+In \cite{Remcoscale} there is a more general version for the choice of the distribution of the marks $(W_x)_x$, but since eventually only the choice of $\beta >0$ of regular variation at infinity is relevant, the Pareto distribution provides the full flavor of the asymptotic results.
+Moreover, for our results only the tail behavior of $p_{xy}$ is relevant, which is of order $\lambda W_x W_y |x-y|^{-\alpha}$; but we make the particular choice of $p_{xy}$ to simplify calculations.
+We call $X$ the Poisson cloud with particles $x\in X$.
+The marks $(W_x)_{x\in X}$ are the weights in the particles $x\in X$ that determine the edge probabilities $p_{xy}$ between the corresponding particles $x$ and $y$ of $X$.
+It follows from \cite{Brug} that the model is shift invariant and ergodic.